ananthakumaran/ananthakumaran.github.com/_posts/job/2010-10-29-interview.markdown

 problems.
 But no one even ask about that.

 I forgot to write about today's interview.
 For your surprise i cleared the first round, but failed in the second round.
-Well, they said me that i don't know to speak English.
+They said me that i don't know to speak English.
 I guess this is my weak point.
 I am a silent type.
 I don't speak very well.
 May be this has to do something with the way i grew.

-Well i have been saying all the problems without saying any solutions.
+I have been saying all the problems without saying any solutions.
 There is no good solutions available.
 But i can sure of one thing, if we write a program to print random register numbers, then it will select good candidate than the current system.

-Well they can conduct a technical interview instead of the GA round.
+They can conduct a technical interview instead of the GA round.
 Then more people will write book about writing programmes to solve technical puzzle and students will read them instead of mugging the RS Agarwal book.